yaya-sy/lillama/README.md

 This will save compressed model and its config.

 Then you have to modify the model file by replacing the linear layers `torch.nn.Linear(input_feature, output_features)` with the low rank ones: `torch.nn.Sequential(torch.nn.Linear(input_feature, rank), torch.nn.Linear(rank, output_features))`.
-I haven't automatized this, but I've done it for `Mixtral', so you can it as template: https://huggingface.co/yaya-sy/minixtral/blob/main/modeling_mixtral.py
+I haven't automatized this, but I've done it for `Mixtral`, so you can use it as a template: https://huggingface.co/yaya-sy/minixtral/blob/main/modeling_mixtral.py

-You also have to modify he config.json for Transformers `auto_map`.
-Please se how I achieved this here: https://huggingface.co/yaya-sy/minixtral/blob/main/config.json
+You also have to reference the modeling.py and configuration.py in the config.json for Transformers `auto_map`.
+Please see how I achieved this here: https://huggingface.co/yaya-sy/minixtral/blob/main/config.json